Bona Mugabe: Career

 In March 2015, while her mother was sick, Bona Mugabe was part of Zimbabwe's official delegation during a state visit to Japan, and sat by her father's side during a meeting with Japanese Prime Minister Shinzō Abe.
 Her presence was criticized by Movement for Democratic Change – Tsvangirai, the leading opposition party in Zimbabwe as evidence of a Mugabe dynasty.

 In May 2017, she was appointed a member of the country's Board of Censors, and as a member of the board of Empower Bank, a proposed microfinance bank run by the National Indigenisation and Economic Empowerment Board of Zimbabwe.

 In December 2017, The Daily Telegraph reported that Bona Mugabe had hired Chinese builders to construct a mansion on state land originally designated for a school by the Harare city council.

 Personal life

 In 2014 Bona Mugabe married Simba Chikore, subsequently appointed as chief operating officer at Air Zimbabwe.
 The marriage took place at her father Robert Mugabe's private residence in Harare and cost US$4.49 million.
 In April 2016, the couple had their first child, a son named Simbanashe Chikore, in a hospital in Singapore.
 Simbanashe Chikore is also the first grandson of Robert Mugabe.
+After nine years of marriage, Bona Mugabe filed for divorce in March of 2023.

 Chikore resigned from Air Zimbabwe after the 2017 coup d'état.
 According to the Zimbabwe Independent, Bona Mugabe, her husband, and their son had left the country for Malaysia in the aftermath of her father's resignation, and that she was expecting her second child.